dpalma9/the-real-devops-challenge/SOLUTIONS.md

 The pipeline can be checked on the following file: [`.github/workflows/testing.yml`](.github/workflows/actions.yml).

-# Challenge 3.
-Dockerize the APP
+# Challenge 3 and 4.
+Dockerize the APP and the database

 At this point both, app and database, were dockerized.
 Using the ofitial image from MonngoDB and a light weight base image.

 > Note: if this was a real case, Python code could be compiled a create a from Scratch image with just a binary file.

+# Challenge 5.
+Docker Compose it